Lakonik/piFlow/README.md

 - Linux (tested on Ubuntu 20 and above)
 - [PyTorch](https://pytorch.org/get-started/previous-versions/) 2.6

-With the above prerequisites, run `pip install -e .` from the repository root to install the LakonLab codebase and its dependencies.
+With the above prerequisites, run `pip install -e . --no-build-isolation` from the repository root to install the LakonLab codebase and its dependencies.

 An example of installation commands is shown below: